atif275/air_core/whatsapp_module/README.md

 ### Configuration Files

-- **`.env`**: Create .env file and Paste your OpenAI API key here to enable the AI functionality.
+- **`.env`**: Create .env file and paste your OpenAI API key here to enable the AI functionality.
 The AI agent will read this key automatically.

 - **`get_chrome_profile_path()` in `whatsapp_agent.py` and `whatsapp_agent_V2.py`**: Modify this function to set the correct path for your Chrome profile based on your operating system.